LispCookbook/cl-cookbook/gui.md

 ##### Custom events

-We'll implement the same functionality as above, but for demonstration purposes we'll create our own signal named `name-set` to throw when the button is clicked.
+We'll implement the same functionality as above, but for demonstration purposes we'll create our own signal named `name-set` to get emitted when the button is clicked.

 We start by defining the signal, which happens inside the